Pouherenga Kōrero o-Mua

 Most other historians are employed by:

-- Ministry for Culture and Heritage – working on New Zealand history projects such as books and websites
+- Ministry for Culture and Heritage – working on New Zealand history projects

 - Office of Treaty Settlements – advising and helping groups make Treaty of Waitangi claims